littleWhiteDuck/SimpleHook/README_EN.md

 ## Custom Hook writing rules

-The following is the writing rule: (You can download *[HookTest.apk](https://littlewhiteduck.lanzoui.com/b0eqxvvbc)(password: simple)*, this App applies all the situations and includes configuration)
+The following is the writing rule: (You can download *[HookTest.apk](/HookTest.apk)*, this App applies all the situations and includes configuration)

 > Please understand the setting page smali to config before use, it can simplify your operation (with reverse analysis software such as MT manager)